fmunz/cloudworkshop/oracloudlabs01.md

 Grant succeeded.
 ```

 ### SQL Client?

 Do this lab if you need an SQL client installed locally already.
 Alternatively install [SQLcl from this location](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) which requires Java JRE 8 installed.

-### Open DB Port Listen Port (Poor man Solution)
+## Option 1: Open DB Port Listen Port (Poor man solution and risky)

-An option is to open port 1521 to your DB as a service (which is discouraged for security reasons, but possibly okay to try it out?).
+An option is to open port 1521 to your DB as a service (which is discouraged for security reasons, but possibly okay to try it out once?).
 To do so go the DB service and click on the hamburger icon, go to access rules and open the port for the listener (1521).

 ### Connect to DB via Port 1521
-Once you created the test user disconnect.
-From a terminal on your local machine connect using the following command.
+From a terminal on your *local machine* connect using the following command.
 Get the connect string from the Oracle cloud console:

 ```